 - 2.4.1 Ordinary membership terminates

 - Upon loss of pre-requisites for membership,

 - Upon resignation,

 - Upon expulsion.

 - 2.4.2 The expulsion of an ordinary member may be dictated by a two-thirds vote of the Congress upon motion by a national federation or by the Executive Board if a serious violation of the FIL Statutes by the implicated national federation is established.
-Within two weeks after the Congress Resolution the expelled member can appeal to the FIL Court of Arbitration.
 The expelled member may challenge this Congress resolution within a period of one month upon receipt of the Congress minutes by appealing to the FIL Court of Arbitration.

 - 2.4.3 Extraordinary membership ends

 - Upon demise or liquidation,

 - Upon resignation,

 - Upon deprivation.